A chiropractic degree may be obtained studying in one of about thirty accredited colleges throughout the world:

 All teaching is in English language due to 90% of text books being written in English.

 In the UK there are over 2,000 practicing chiropractors and the profession is growing year on year.
 Nearly all chiropractors work as private health care providers, although some do provide services through the NHS.

-In UK, in common with medical practitioners and dentists, all chiropractors are registered by Law under the Chiropractors Act 1994 and the title ‘Chiropractor’ is protected under this legislation, (not yet in Malta).
+In UK, in common with medical practitioners and dentists, all chiropractors are registered by Law under the Chiropractors Act 1994 and the title ‘Chiropractor’ is protected under this legislation.